-Board processes
+Board Processes

 The Board agrees in advance a schedule of regular meetings for each calendar year, together with such other meetings as may be necessary.
-For the 2016 financial year, there were nine scheduled Board meetings and eighteen in total.
+For the 2018 financial year, there were eight scheduled Board meetings held during the year.